 View this post on Instagram

 A little on the stubborn side, this somewhat rare Japanese breed is rocking the same pointy-eared, curly-tailed look as the Shiba Inu (they’re just a little larger).
-This breed, also called Kochi-ken, originally came from the mountain ranges of Kochi Prefecture on the Island of Shikoku.
+This breed is also called Kochi-ken, and according to the AKC, originally came from the mountain ranges of Kochi Prefecture on the Island of Shikoku.
 Mainly used as a hunting dog because of their endurance and speed, they tend to make loyal and affectionate companions.

 Though a little on the quiet side, these dogs have a lot to offer families.
 Most often sporting a beautiful white coat, the Kishu breed is one of the oldest breeds from Japan and originates from the Kishu region (duh).
 Though they were originally bred for hunting deer and boar, they now make loyal companions—especially with a little training to help them overcome their shyness.

 Despite what their name implies, the Japanese Chin is actually believed to have originated in China or Korea.
-However, this breed is super popular in Japan, and they were bred to be companions, first for Chinese royalty and then for Japanese royalty.
+However, this breed is super popular in Japan, and according to the AKC, they were bred to be companions, first for Chinese royalty and then for Japanese royalty.

-Though very tiny (most weigh less than 4.5kg or 10lbs), they have an aura of importance about them—plus a charming quality that’s bound to win anyone over.
+Though very tiny (most weigh less than 10 pounds), they have an aura of importance about them—plus a charming quality that’s bound to win anyone over.

 This breed bears a striking resemblance to other Inu breeds, except that it sports a straight tail instead of the usual curly one.
 Both excellent guard dogs and wonderful family companions, these dogs were bred by crossing Chow Chows and an ancient Aichi dog breed.

-This breed is very rare these days, and they aren’t currently recognised by any breed organisation, so they’re likely difficult to find.
+This breed is very rare these days, and they aren’t currently recognized by any breed organization, so they’re likely difficult to find.

 The Bottom Line

-For anyone looking to branch out from popular UK dog breeds like the Labrador Retriever (a perfectly lovely breed, mind you), any of these beautiful Japanese dog breeds would make an excellent addition to your family.
-And if you can’t be around as much as you like, don’t worry, plenty of dog sitters on Rover.com offer dog boarding, so you know you’re sociable little angel will be in good hands while you’re gone.
+For anyone looking to branch out from popular U.S. dog breeds like the Labrador Retriever (a perfectly lovely breed, mind you), any of these beautiful Japanese dog breeds would make an excellent addition to your family.